Propagation of angular momentum in charged pion decay and related processes: Introduction

 On the other hand, measurements of the angular distributions of pion decay products in the pion rest frame were done in many early experiments.
 While most of them obtained isotropic results (e.g., Ref.~\cite{Abashian:1957zz,PhysRevLett.14.745,Frota-Pessoa:1969jeg}), small asymmetry were found in some of the studies (e.g., Ref.~\cite{Hulubei:1963zza} ).
 There are no reports of significant deviation from a uniform angular distribution in more recent experiments of pion decays~\cite{MINOS:2008fnv,MINOS:2012ozn}.
 The limits for the sizes of possible Lorentz violating terms are set to the level of $10^{-5}\sim 10^{-4}$ relative to the SM terms~\cite{Altschul:2013yja,Altschul:2013ykb,Noordmans:2014bua}.

 It is a consensus that no anisotropic angular distributions can be deduced from the charged pion's SM decays, since the pion is a pseudoscalar and the interactions involved are all Lorentz invariant.
-All studies seek to explain possible Lorentz violating effects with extensions of the SM~\cite{Altschul:2013yja,Altschul:2013ykb,Diaz:2013saa,Noordmans:2013dha,Noordmans:2014bua}.
-It may be conceptually confusing, however, that a spin-0 initial state propagates via a spin-1 vector boson, and remains isotropic before being measured.
-This is usually explained by noting that there is a longitudinal polarization mode of the massive vector boson that behaves like a scalar with 0 angular momentum~\cite{Peskin:1995ev,Fayyazuddin:1994wh,Barger:1987nn}.
+Studies of possible Lorentz violating effects all seek to find the sources for Lorentz violation from extensions of the SM~\cite{Altschul:2013yja,Altschul:2013ykb,Diaz:2013saa,Noordmans:2013dha,Noordmans:2014bua}.
+It may be conceptually confusing, however, that in the SM a spin-0 initial state propagates via a spin-1 vector boson, and remains isotropic before being measured.
+This is usually explained by noting that there is a longitudinal polarization mode of the massive vector boson that behaves like a scalar with 0 angular momentum~\cite{Fayyazuddin:1994wh,Peskin:1995ev,Barger:1987nn}.
 In Ref.~\cite{Nakanishi:2002sv} the decay is considered as occuring via a spin-0 goldstone boson to avoid non-conservation of angular momentum.
-Nevertheless, it is still helpful to analyze the decay amplitude using symmetry principles to show explicitly how angular momentum conservation manifests in the process.
+Nevertheless, it is still helpful to analyze the decay and other related processes using symmetry principles to show explicitly how angular momentum conservation manifests at the amplitude level.

 In the following we shall first explore the rotational and Lorentz symmetries in production processes of a vector boson, and then illustrate the results based on symmetry considerations by simple tree level calculations.
+Consequences of the results in experiments will then be discussed.
 A summary and discussion of the results will be given at the end.